Monish-Murugavel/Practice/README.md

 ## Structure

-= functions/       # Function-based problems and exercises
+- functions       # Function-based problems and exercises
-= dictionaries/    # Dictionary-related problems
+- dictionaries    # Dictionary-related problems

 ## Notes
 - Code here focuses on clarity and learning, not optimization